alyshareinard/100-days-of-code/log.md

 **Thoughts:** I'm getting closures -- hopeffuly I'll have time tomorrow to finish day 7 of the tutorial and look through some code examples to get a better feel for how closures are used in practice.

 **Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 6 - 7.5

+### R1D7: Jan 19, 2020

+**Today's Progress**: Worked through the rest of the tutorial on closures and blew through the 2 days on Structures -- there was quite a bit in common with python structures, so it wasn't too hard.
+Looked through my own code examples with my new knowledge, which helped me interpret a few parts.
+Read up on codebase.
+Started playing with an implementation of a barcode reader, but I think I still need more background information about what the different files in the swiftui project folder do and how they interact.

+**Thoughts:** Closures are less daunting, structure are great -- I like being able to put a function into a structure.
+Very powerful.

+**Link to work:** https://www.hackingwithswift.com/100/swiftui completed day 7.5-9